Aoibhinn/CI-MS5-PinkAccessories/README.md

 * To add, edit and delete products with the relevant information (price, description, image, sizes and category) on the website.
 * To allow a user make a purchase of the products on the website.
 * To categorise sale items on the website.
+* To categorise sale items on the website
+* To add, edit and delete website blog for publication to website users

 The primary goal of the website from a site users perspective is as follows: